VoidLeech/VoidedEnlightenment/readme.md

 - Thematic recipes for 2/3 (3rd tbd) Enlightend potions that lacked recipes.
 - Compat with Waxed Icons for waxed blocks made from Bismuth.
 - Nuclear Bomb can now be disabled via config.
+- Cerulean Stalk can now be bone-mealed.
+- Cerulean Stalk can now directly be placed below other cerulean stalk, like bamboo can on top of bamboo.
 #### Removals
 - Disabled Enlightend's end fog, as it had jarring, sudden transitions.
 - Ender Chests have the vanilla loot table and recipe instead of the Enlightend one requiring Malachite.